surf3s/E5/README.md

 ##### Bug Fixes

+Version 1.3.13 (October, 2023)
+1. Fixed issue with UNIQUE fields
+2. Fixed another issue with the Enter key

 Version 1.3.12 (October, 2023)
 1. Moved fixes done in EDM over to E5 (should resolve a Mac formatting issue as well)
 2. Resolved a ton of data entry issues mostly related to keyboard entry